yench/TPNCC/README.md

 # TPNCC
-R code for "Improved prediction of transition probabilities in multi-state models with nested case-control data" by Yen Chang, Anastasia Ivanova, Jason P. Fine, Demetrius Albanes, and Yei Eun Shin.
+R code for "Prediction of transition probabilities in multi-state models with nested case-control data" by Yen Chang, Anastasia Ivanova, Demetrius Albanes, Jason P. Fine, and Yei Eun Shin.

 ## Competing risks
 - cr_analysis.R: for predicting transition probabilities in the competing risks model with weight calibration and/or the proportional baselines model